 Cycle Route – Colchester – Dedham – Manningtree – Mistley – Colchester

-I’ve set up a map on the excellent Gmaps Pedomoter map site – click here to have it open in a new window.
+We’ve put it on the excellent Gmaps Pedometer map site – click here to have it open in a new window (it has the option to download a GPX file).
 And below is a quick overview of the 25mile route.

 Cycle Route

-As with the previous route, the starting point is Colchester Town station.
+The starting point for the ride is Colchester Town station.
 There are a couple of car parks nearby if you’re heading in by car with the bike on a rack.
-As you leave the station you can head onto the busy roundabout and go most of the way around, but much easier to push the bike past the Irish pub, barbers, and Chinese takeway and head over at the pedestrian crossing onto St John’s Street.
+As you leave the station turn right, push the bike past the pub, barbers, Chinese takeway, and at the noodle shop cross at the pedestrian crossing onto St John’s Street.
 Head up there, the bingo hall on the left and an Indian restaurant on the right (which serves very good food, albeit in a less than ideal location).

-Straight ahead at the lights and you’ll pass an excellent bookshop on the left, pub on the right, and climb up a little incline with The Playhouse pub on the left.
-The Playhouse is a JD Wetherspoons pub, so the beer is fine, and the location is excellent – it’s a converted cinema.
+Straight ahead at the lights, butchers on the left, pub on the right, and climb up a little incline with The Playhouse pub on the left.
+Past the Playhouse on the left, a JD Wetherspoons pub which is a converted theatre.
 Worthwhile poking your head into the pub to take a look at how they’ve handled the transformation, and check the upper circle!

-At the top of the incline there are lights at which you’re going to turn right onto Head Street (if you look straight ahead you might see the old Odeon on the left).
+At the top of the incline there are lights at which you’re going to turn right onto Head Street.
 Turn right and keep to the left and you’ll see the new multi-screen Odeon on the left.
 Through the pedestrian crossing and you’ll come to some more lights.
-Keep to the left as instead of turning right onto the High Street you’re going down North Hill.
+Keep to the left as instead of turning right onto the High Street you’re going to drop down North Hill.

-It’s a steep drop, and if you’re lucky with the lights you can whizz straight across through the bus/bike lane, over the mini-roundabout and over the bridge.
+It’s a steep drop, and if you’re lucky with the lights you can whizz straight across through the bus/bike lane, over the mini-roundabout and over the bridge (lovely cottages to the right over the bridge).
 Straight on to the big Prince Albert roundabout, and straight over.
-Pass The Norfolk pub on your left (great for Sky football and pool) and you’ll come to a big roundabout as you approach Colchester North Station.
-Ahead and bear right, keeping to the left as you go under the bridge and take the left turn as you get out from under the bridge, but bear right and follow the roundabout around to take the turn immediately to the left of the Big Yellow Storage.
+Pass the Norfolk pub (Greene King) on your left and you’ll come to a big roundabout as you approach Colchester North Station.
+Ahead and bear right, keeping to the left as you go under the bridge and take the left turn at the lights as you get out from under the bridge, and take the third turning (BR first turning, Bergholt Road the second) and keep to the left and head up the hill.

-If you’re feeling thirsty already, park up in the back car park of The Bricklayers.
+If you’re feeling thirsty already, park up in the back car park of The Bricklayers pub.
 Even if you’re not thirsty but like your beer, park up and sample some top quality beer.
-It’s an Adnams pub, so you’ll get a full range of their beers, as well as other beers from other breweries.
+It’s an Adnams pub, so you’ll get a full range of their beers, as well as other beers from other breweries, curated by landlord Fred.

 Heading up Mile End Road is a bit of a climb, and once you get to the top of the hill you will pass a church to your right, through traffic lights and onto the mini-roundabout.
-Take the second main turning, with Severalls Hospital to your right.
+Take the second main turning.
 You’re approaching a bridge over the A12, but just before you get to it, take the time to admire the architectural beauty of Colchester United’s new stadium.

 You will climb a little, and at the top of the climb take a moment to pull up beside the bench and take in your first view of Dedham vale.
 It could look something like this: